Francesco Rosi: 1970s

-In 1976 came the remarkable success Illustrious Corpses ("Cadaveri eccellenti"), based on the novel Equal Danger by Leonardo Sciascia, with Lino Ventura.
+In 1976 followed Illustrious Corpses ("Cadaveri eccellenti"), based on the novel Equal Danger by Leonardo Sciascia, with Lino Ventura.
 The film is praised highly by Shipman, who describes it as: "a film so rich, so powerful and so absorbing that it leaves the spectator breathless. ...
 This is a film, rare in the history of cinema, in which location – as opposed to decor – is a character in its own right, commenting on the action."
 Writing in The Observer, Russell Davies said, "Few directors select their shots with such flamboyant intelligence as this".

 In 1979 Rosi directed Christ Stopped at Eboli, based on the memoir of the same name by Carlo Levi, again with Volonté as the protagonist.
 It won the Golden Prize at the 11th Moscow International Film Festival and was to win BAFTA Award for Best Foreign Language Film in 1983.
 Rosi had been invited by the state-owned television service RAI to select a subject for filming, and the four-part television programme was cut into a 141-minute feature film which he described as "a journey through my own conscience".
 Shipman writes, "the film retains all the mystery of Rosi's best work – an enquiry where at least half the answers are withheld.
 In this enquiry there is a respect for the historical process, but the usual magisterial blend of art and dialectic is softened by a sympathy much deeper than that of Il Momento Della Verità.
 The occasional self-conscious shot that we associate with peasantry cannot mar it."